 There are two separate support groups that meet the second Tuesday of each month at 6 p.m. at Children's Support Center:

 - A parent education group for parents and caregiver

 - A child and teen group for children with seizures and their siblings

 Parent and caregiver support group

 This epilepsy support group provides participants with information, education, resource-sharing opportunities, emotional support and a chance to talk with other parents and caregivers.
-This group is facilitated by Heather Bernard, LCSW, who provides family support, education, resources and assistance through the Comprehensive Epilepsy Clinic.
-Heather works with a grant team to develop innovative neuroscience education and care coordination relationships with pediatricians and schools across Georgia.
+This group is facilitated by the Epilepsy Program team at Children’s, who provides family support, education, resources and assistance through the Comprehensive Epilepsy Clinic.
+Leaders from the Epilepsy Program work to develop innovative neuroscience education and care coordination relationships with pediatricians and schools across Georgia.

 Child and teen support group

 Our child and teen epilepsy support group is designed to help children learn to cope with their diagnosis in a social support format.
 Kids from 5-year-olds to teenagers who are able to attend a peer discussion group without parents for 90 minutes are welcome.

 This seizure support group offers a safe place for children to be open about issues, learn more about their diagnosis, discuss real-life experiences and, most importantly, have fun and meet others.
 Siblings are also invited to attend these meetings.